-- (I) The ordinary element of stock dividends is treated as revenue and forms part of the distribution. - (m) Special dividends and share buy backs recognised as revenue form part of the distribution. - (n) All of the net revenue available for distribution at the final accounting period end will be distributed to unitholders as a dividend with the balance attributable to accumulation unitholders retained within the Fund.
-In order to conduct a controlled dividend flow to unitholders, interim distributions may be made at the Manager's discretion, up to a maximum of the distributable revenue available for the period.
+- (k) The ordinary element of stock dividends is treated as revenue and forms part of the distribution. - (I) Special dividends and share buy backs recognised as revenue form part of the distribution. - (m) All of the net revenue available for distribution at the final accounting period end will be distributed to unitholders as a dividend with the balance attributable to accumulation unitholders retained within the Fund.
 Should expenses and taxation together exceed revenue, there will be no distribution and the shortfall will be met from capital.